D1scak3/k8s-playground/docs/vm.md

     rule priority="32767" reject
 ```

-To enable these settings run the following command:
+To enable these settings run the following commands:

 ```bash
 # change settings